HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Introduction

 \section{Introduction}

-Recent work~\citep{EnergyNLP} has brought significant attention by demonstrating potential cost and environmental impact of developing and training state-of-the-art models for Natural Language Processing (NLP) tasks.
+Recent work~\cite{EnergyNLP} has brought significant attention by demonstrating potential cost and environmental impact of developing and training state-of-the-art models for Natural Language Processing (NLP) tasks.
 The work suggested several countermeasures for changing the situation.
 One of them \cite{EnergyNLP} recommends a concerted effort by industry and academia to promote research of more computationally efficient algorithms.
 The main focus of this paper falls precisely in this domain.

 In particular, we consider NLP systems using a well-known technique called $n$-gram statistics.
-The key idea is that hyperdimensional computing~\citep{Kanerva09} allows forming distributed representations of the conventional $n$-gram statistics~\citep{RIJHK2015}.
+The key idea is that hyperdimensional computing~\cite{Kanerva09} allows forming distributed representations of the conventional $n$-gram statistics~\cite{RIJHK2015}.
 The use of these distributed representations, in turn, allows trading-off the performance of an NLP system (e.g., $F_1$ score) and its computational resources (i.e., time and memory).
 The main contribution of this paper is the systematic study of these tradeoffs on nine machine learning algorithms using several benchmark classification datasets.
 This is the first study where the computational tradeoffs of the distributed representations of $n$-gram statistics is studied in an extensive manner on numerous datasets.
 We demonstrate the usefulness of hyperdimensional computing-based embedding, which is highly time and memory efficient.
-Our experiments on a well-known dataset \citep{braun-EtAl:2017:SIGDIAL} for intent classification show that it is possible to reduce memory usage by $\sim10$x and speed-up training by $\sim5$x without compromising the $F_1$ score.
-Several important use-cases are motivating the efforts towards trading-off the performance of a system against computational resources required to achieve that performance: high-throughput systems with an extremely large number of requests/transactions (the power of one per cent); resource-constrained systems where computational resources and energy are scarce (edge computing); green computing systems taking into account the aspects of environmental sustainability when considering the efficiency of algorithms~\citep{HLAIEthics}.
+Our experiments on a well-known dataset \cite{braun-EtAl:2017:SIGDIAL} for intent classification show that it is possible to reduce memory usage by $\sim10$x and speed-up training by $\sim5$x without compromising $F_1$ score.

+Several important use-cases are motivating the efforts towards trading-off the performance of a system against computational resources required to achieve that performance: high-throughput systems with an extremely large number of requests/transactions (the power of one per cent); resource-constrained systems where computational resources and energy are scarce (edge computing); green computing systems taking into account environmental sustainability when considering algorithms efficiency~\cite{HLAIEthics}.